prismatic-obloquy/chattor/docs/contributing.md

 Once you've addressed them, and no one else has comments, odds are good a maintainer has already approved the request and merged it.
 If they haven't, ping one for help.

+Finally, before the pull request can actually be merged, you'll need to agree to the [contributor license agreement][/cla], if you haven't already.
+Expect a comment explaining what exactly you need to do.

 **Note**:
 Please do *not* create a pull request unless there's a maintainer-approved issue it's addressing, or you're translating.
 For example, if you find a bug and have an idea for how to fix it, please submit an issue with that information -- then, once it's approved, which should be pretty quick, you can put in your PR.